spageektti/sapphire/README.md

 To clone the Sapphire repository and run the Flutter app, follow these steps:

 1. **Install Flutter:** If you haven't already, install Flutter on your machine.
 You can find installation instructions at the [Flutter official website](https://flutter.dev/docs/get-started/install).
+> [!WARNING]
+> Please use version `1.27.0`.
+The latest version doesn't work because of used libraries.

 2. **Clone the Repository:**
    Open your terminal or command prompt and run the following command: